MDHetrick/MechaCar_Statistical_Analysis/README.md

 Null: MechaCar is same as competition for all metrics evaluated.
 Alternative: MechaCar mean upfront cost, and maintenance cost is less than competition; MechaCar fuel efficiency, safety rating, and customer satisfaction rating is greater than competition
 - What statistical test would you use to test the hypothesis?
 And why?
-For each metric: T-Test comparing MechaCar to competition (population mean) An additional test could be to compare linear regression statistics with customer satisfaction ranking as the response and the other metrics as the independent variables to determine if customer satisfaction can be predicted by the metrics evaluated.
+For each metric: T-Test comparing MechaCar to competition (population mean).
+I would select this test because it is a test used to compare the means fo two groups to determine if there is a significant difference.
 - What data is needed to run the statistical test?
 MechaCar data for all metrics; Competitor's mean data for each metric